 3.2.
 Meat Crude Protein Content

 Meat protein deposition in broiler chickens was inversely proportional to fat content, while EENZnCu supplementation showed a statistically significant increasing effect (P < 0.01).
-Peak protein accumulation was observed in treatments T3 and T2 (19.84% and 19.76%, respectively), which were significantly higher than in the control group (Table 1).
+Peak protein accumulation was observed in treatments T3 and T2, which were significantly higher than in the control group (Table 1).
 These findings are consistent with previous research indicating that supplementation with encapsulated noni fruit extract, zinc, and copper enhances crude protein deposition in broilers (Rahma et al., 2025).

 This increase in protein content is a direct manifestation of maximal nutrient-utilization efficiency.
 This finding aligns with Rahma et al. (2025), who reported synergistic effects of encapsulated noni phytobiotics with Cu and Zn minerals in significantly improving crude protein digestibility in broiler chickens.
 Improvements in intestinal morphometry, such as the increased villus height and crypt depth reported by Baetavianti et al. (2025), expand the functional absorption area, enabling optimal absorption and distribution of essential amino acids for myogenesis (muscle fiber formation).
 Additionally, the cofactor function of Zn is crucial for DNA transcription and cellular protein synthesis, ensuring that absorbed amino acids are not wasted but rather retained as meat protein (Zaghari et al., 2022).